jazzband/django-constance/README.rst

    cross-process caching, because correct cache invalidation can't be guaranteed.

-Starting in Django 1.3 you can alternatively be the name of an entry of the ``CACHES`` setting.
+Starting in Django 1.3 you can alternatively use the name of an entry of the ``CACHES`` setting.
 E.g.::

     CACHES = {